Simpli5®, Red White & Blue® and RW II® vs. Invisalign® – How do they compare?

 Due to the fact that the dentist doesn’t have to buy a more full-featured product than is really needed, if a patient’s case can be treated using one of the AOA Laboratory systems, the dentist’s costs will be less, possibly significantly so, than when treating a case using Invisalign®.

-- Invisalign® Express, the company's lowest-priced system, costs the dentist on the order of $750 per case (2008).
+- In 2008, Invisalign® Express, the company’s lowest-priced system, cost the dentist on the order of $750 per case.

 Of course, our statement regarding the relative cost of treatment using these various systems assumes that the dentist passes their cost savings on to the patient.